-Date Location Description 1 10/19/2013 Gainford, Alberta, Canada Nine (9) tank cars of propane and four (4) tank cars of crude oil derailed.
-About 100 residents were evacuated.
-Three (3) propane cars burned, but the oil cars pushed away and did not burn.
-2 07/05/2013 Lac-Mégantic, Quebec, Canada An unattended freight train transporting petroleum crude oil rolled down a descending grade and subsequently 63 cars derailed.
-The subsequent fires, along with other effects of the accident, resulted in the confirmed deaths of 47 individuals, in addition to extensive damage to the town center and the evacuation of approximately 2,000 people 3 12/30/2013 Castleton, North Dakota A separate derailment resulted in the derailment of 21 cars of petroleum crude oil.
+Date Location Description 1 10/19/2013 Gainford, 9 tank cars of propane and 4 tank cars of crude oil derailed.
+About 100 Alberta, Canada residents were evacuated.
+3 propane cars burned, but the oil cars pushed away and did not burn.
+2 07/05/2013 Lac-Mégantic, An unattended freight train transporting petroleum crude oil rolled Quebec, Canada down a descending grade and subsequently 63 cars derailed.
+The subsequent fires, along with other effects of the accident, resulted in the confirmed deaths of 47 individuals.
+In addition, extensive damage to the town center and the evacuation of approximately 2,000 people 3 12/30/2013 Castleton, North A separate derailment resulted in the derailment of 21 cars of Dakota petroleum crude oil.
 18 cars ruptured, and an estimated 400,000 gallons of petroleum crude oil was released.
 The ruptured tank cars ignited, causing a significant fire.
 Approximately 1,400 people were evacuated.
-4 11/07/2013 Aliceville, Alabama 26 cars derailed, resulting in 11 cars impinged by a crude oil pool fire.
-An undetermined amount of petroleum crude oil escaped from derailed cars and found its way into wetlands area nearby the derailment site.
+4 11/07/2013 Aliceville, 26 cars derailed, resulting in 11 cars impinged by a crude oil pool fire.
+Alabama An undetermined amount of petroleum crude oil escaped from derailed cars and found its way into wetlands area nearby the derailment site.
 5 04/30/2014 Lynchburg, VA 105 tank cars loaded with petroleum crude oil derailed.
-17 cars derailed, and one breached.
+Seventeen cars derailed, and one breached.
 A fire ensued.
 350 evacuated from immediate area.
-Three (3) cars came to rest in James River, spilling up to 30,000 gallons of oil into river.
-6 01/07/2014 Plaster Rock, New Brunswick, Canada 17 cars of a mixed train hauling crude oil, propane, and other goods derailed.
-Five (5) cars carrying crude oil caught fire and exploded.
-45 homes were evacuated but no injuries were reported.
-7 02/16/15 Mt.
-Carbon, WV 27 cars of a train carrying 109 tank cars of Bakken crude derailed.
-19 of those cars caught fire and several exploded.
-Hundreds of homes were evacuated and two (2) water treatment plants needed to respond to potential effects.
+Three cars came to rest in James River, spilling up to 30,000 gallons of oil into river.
+6 01/07/2014 Plaster Rock, 17 cars of a mixed train hauling crude oil, propane, and other goods New Brunswick, derailed.
+5 cars carrying crude oil caught fire and exploded.
+45 homes Canada were evacuated but no injuries were reported.

 IT IS IMPORTANT TO REMEMBER IF AN INCIDENT OCCURS WITHIN YOUR COMMUNITY, THERE ARE STATE AND FEDERAL RESOURCES WHICH CAN BE REQUESTED TO ASSIST DURING THE RESPONSE AND AFTERMATH.
 BE SURE YOU KNOW THE PHONE NUMBERS AND PROCEDURES TO REACH OUT TO YOUR STATE AND FEDERAL PARTNERS IF YOU NEED HELP!